ychen-207523/BingeSuggest/README.md

 <img src="https://github.com/svd-ncsu/BingeSuggest/blob/master/asset/header_display.png" alt="drawing" style="width:1000px;"/>
 <b>BingeSuggest is more than just a movie recommender system; it's a gateway to a world of cinematic adventures.
-With an ever-expanding library of films and a powerful recommendation algorithm, PopcornPicks is here to transform the way you discover, enjoy, and connect with movies.</b>
+With an ever-expanding library of films and a powerful recommendation algorithm, BingeSuggest is here to transform the way you discover, enjoy, and connect with movies.</b>

 # Contents